 The LEAP Project Team

-LEAP deliver a range of free and impartial services in the communities of Lochwinnoch, Kilbarchan, Howwood and Bridge of Weir in Renfrewshire.
-To help residents save energy and money, provide free impartial advice on insulation, draught proofing, heating, renewables, grants and subsidies.
-To encourage renewable energy developments at a community and domestic level, food cooperatives, car and lift sharing.
+LEAP deliver a range of free and impartial services to communities throughout Renfrewshire.
+We help residents save energy and money by providing free impartial advice on insulation, draught proofing, heating, renewables, grants and subsidies and encourage renewable energy developments at a community and domestic level.
+We also offer advice and activities to reduce waste and run Car Clubs in Lochwinnoch, Bridge of Weir and Kilbarchan.

 The project team are:

-- Energy Advisors , Ruth MacLeod and Alasdair Bryson, who carry out Home Energy Checks in the villages, with support from Community Liaison Officer, Ingrid Ewan-McRae.
+- Energy Advisors , Ruth MacLeod, Alasdair Bryson and Paul Gallacher, who carry out Home Energy Checks in the villages, with support from Community Liaison Officer, Ingrid Ewan-McRae.

-- Youth Coordinator, Gillian Steel, who focuses on youth engagement, alongside Community Development Officer for Education, Susie Smith, who works with the local Primary Schools, and food and growing groups within the community and Community Development & Outreach Worker, Lesley Ritchie, who works with the wider community.
+- Youth Development Coordinator, Gillian Steel, who focuses on youth engagement, alongside Community Development Officer, Susie Smith, who works with the local Primary Schools and community groups and Community Development & Outreach Officer, Lesley Ritchie, who works with the wider community.

 - LEAP Car Club Coordinator, Mike Callaghan, who manages our three Car Clubs.